Lombok vs. Bali: The New Hotspot for Digital Nomads

 For the most up-to-date information on visa requirements and application websites, always check the Official Indonesian Directorate General of Immigration.

-Young woman with tablet with smart home control functions
+Young woman with tablet with smart home control functions. digital nomads in lombok

 Many people think that once you detach from Bali, you will lose your connection.
-In fact, Lombok’s wifi connection has gotten a lot better in the last several years.
-Fiber optic links now go via significant places including Mataram, Senggigi, and Kuta Lombok.
+However, for digital nomads, Lombok’s wifi connectivity has significantly improved in recent years.
+Fiber optic links now reach major areas including Mataram, Senggigi, and Kuta Lombok, making it easier than ever to stay connected and productive.

 • Check Villa Speeds: When you make a long-term reservation, try to ask for a screenshot of their internet speed test.